Looking for more Suzuki violin group class activities and ideas?

 I’ve started planning some of my Suzuki violin group classes to imitate the X-factor shows.
 The kids absolutely love it!
 This has become a favorite.
 It makes the Suzuki violin group classes and working on technical problems and review very effective as everyone is focused and engaged.

 When teaching many Suzuki violin classes, you need to start getting as creative as possible after awhile.
-I do these activities at the University of New Mexico where I am a coordinator and so far it has been fun!
+I do these activities with my Suzuki book 2 and 3 classes and so far it has been fun!

 You can use this game for any age Suzuki violin group class.
-It tends to work best with more experienced students but you can even adjust it for Pre-Twinkle group classes.
-You can see exact lesson plans below.
+It tends to work best with more experienced students.
 The best part is that you can use this Suzuki violin group class activity to work on a variety of technical skills.

 Simply choose three students to act as judges for a given piece or activity.
 Carefully give them instructions on how to give feedback.
 One of the judge has to be positive all the time.
 One has to provide more critical feedback (but not in a negative way) and one has to do both by giving both positive and what needs improvement.